Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Over/under insights

-- Arizona and its opponents have gone over the current 49.5-point total in seven of 14 games this season.
+- Arizona and its opponents have combined to score more than 49 points in seven of 14 games this season.

-- The combined points per game average of the two teams, 55.4, is 5.9 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 55.4, is 6.4 points greater than Saturday's over/under.

-- These two squads combine to surrender 41.7 points per game, 7.8 fewer than this contest's over/under.
+- This contest's over/under is 7.3 points more than the 41.7 these two squads combine to allow per game this season.

 Cardinals stats and trends

-- Arizona has played 14 games, with nine wins against the spread.

-- The Cardinals have an against the spread record of 4-5 in their nine games when favored by 1 point or more so far this season.
+- The Cardinals are 4-5 ATS when favored by 1 point or more this season.

-- Arizona has hit the over in 50% of its opportunities this year (seven times over 14 games with a set point total).
+- Arizona has gone over the point total in 50% of its opportunities this year (seven times in 14 games with a set point total).

-- Arizona is 8-2 against the spread and 9-1 overall in games when it puts up more than 21.4 points.
+- Arizona is 8-2 against the spread and 9-1 overall in games when it records more than 21.4 points.

-- This year, the Cardinals have 14 turnovers, 17 fewer than the Colts have takeaways (31).
+- The Cardinals have 14 giveaways this season, while the Colts have 31 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Colts.